The Effects of Tobacco Smoke on Children

 Back to top

-Before you try to quit smoking, you may want to talk with your doctor about medications that can help you quit by easing withdrawal symptoms.
-There are several nicotine-replacement products, some of which are available without a prescription.
+Before you try to quit smoking and especially if you have tried to quit before, you may want to talk with your doctor about medications that can help you quit by easing withdrawal symptoms.
+There are several "nicotine-replacement" products, some of which are available without a prescription.
 There is also a prescription medication called bupropion (Zyban) that helps some people to quit.
 In addition to using medication, you may want to attend a smoking-cessation class or support group.

 - Set a quit date, and spread the news to family and friends to gain their support.

-- Exercise to improve your energy and to avoid weight gain.
+- Exercise to improve your energy and avoid weight gain.

-- Avoid smokers and environments where smoking is common for the first few weeks.
+- Avoid smokers and environments where smoking is common, particularly for the first few weeks.

 - List your reasons for quitting, and repeat the reasons to yourself regularly.